Learning how to take care of a Betta fish properly is easy and fun for beginners!

 Overfeeding your Betta can be an issue if you are not careful.
 If feeding a pellet based Betta food, 3 to 4 pellets once or twice per day is recommended for the average Betta fish.
 If you drop the pellets in one at a time, your Betta will be less likely to miss them falling to the bottom and getting lost.
 This also reduces extra waste in the aquarium.
-If your Betta is done eating after only one pellet, remove any other pellets in the aquarium that were left, daily.
+If your Betta is done eating after only one pellet, remove any other pellets in the aquarium that were left.

-Another rule of thumb when trying to figure out just how much to feed your betta is: Feed only what your betta will eat in 2 minutes, and not a second more.
+Another rule of thumb when trying to figure out just how much to feed your betta is to feed only what your betta will eat in 2 minutes.
 Whatever food left after those 2 minutes are up, pick up and out of the betta’s aquarium.

-Everybody gets sick once in awhile, and Bettas are no exception.
+Everybody gets sick once in a while, and Bettas are no exception.
 Careful observation of your Betta will ensure that you are able to catch any oncoming health problems before they become untreatable.